BREAST RECONSTRUCTION USING TISSUE FLAPS IN HOUSTON & WEBSTER, TX

 Breast reshaping is a complex surgical procedure that requires the patient to be in good health prior to treatment.
 At Memorial Plastic Surgery, our team of board-certified plastic surgeons is highly experienced in performing many types of flap breast reconstruction techniques to ensure that the patient is satisfied with her aesthetic outcome.

-Candidates for Breast Reconstruction Using Tissue Flaps
+Ideal Candidates for Breast Reconstruction Using Tissue Flaps

 The various techniques of breast reconstruction involve making an alteration to the patient’s blood circulation.
 Individuals with blood-related illnesses or who are heavy smokers are not advised to undergo this procedure.
 If a patient is not suited for the procedure, our doctor will discuss possible alternative solutions in detail after a thorough assessment of their overall health.